Use image description to generate alt text and visual summaries from images.

-• Managing VLM API authentication, endpoint configuration, and request formatting
+• VLM API authentication, endpoint configuration, and request formatting

-• Encoding image data and handling multimodal API request structures
+• Image encoding and multimodal API request structures

-• Configuring model parameters like temperature, max tokens, and provider-specific settings
+• Model parameters such as temperature, max tokens, and provider-specific settings

-• Complex error handling for vision service failures and API rate limits
+• Vision service failures and API rate limits

 Complete implementation